ghoomfrog/silili/README.md

 Lil Si (*lit.* small talk) is a philosophical artistic constructed language designed around minimalism, inspired by Toki Pona.
 It's an isolating language with only 10 phonemes and 257 words.

+Lil Si is designed to be more expressive than Toki Pona: featuring basic words not found in Toki Pona's essential vocabulary.

 Almost all of its words are of direct Proto-Indo-European origins.
+The rest is onomatopoeic.

 # Phonology and Orthography